moov-io/ach/README.md

 ACH implements a reader, writer, and validator for Automated Clearing House ([ACH](https://en.wikipedia.org/wiki/Automated_Clearing_House)) files.
 ACH is the primary method of electronic money movement throughout the United States.
 The HTTP server is available in a [Docker image](#docker) and the Go package `github.com/moov-io/ach` is available.

-If you're looking for a complete implementation of ACH origination (file creation), OFAC checks, micro-deposits, SFTP uploading, and other features, the [moov-io/paygate](https://github.com/moov-io/paygate) project aims to be a full system for ACH transfers.
-Otherwise, check out our article on [How and When to use the Moov ACH Library](https://moov.io/blog/education/how-and-when-to-use-the-moov-ach-library/).
+If you're looking for an event driven ACH engine for uploading/downloading files and operations we have built [moov-io/achgateway](https://github.com/moov-io/achgateway) and run it in production.
+Our article [How and When to use the Moov ACH Library](https://moov.io/blog/education/how-and-when-to-use-the-moov-ach-library/) will help to generate ACH files for upload to your ODFI.

 ## Table of contents